cube-drone/rt0/players-guide/src/player/card_index.md

 it's possible to do things like predict the precise location of stars in the sky years in advance, determine the time and location of future eclipses, and predict exactly when the sun will rise and set.

-After thousands of years we've found a priesthood who, when they roll the bones and read the tea leaves, _actually come out with the correct answer_ on the other side, which is absolutely bananas when you think about it.
+After thousands of years we've finally found a priesthood who, when **they** read the tea leaves, _actually come out with the correct answer_.
+Absolutely bananas.
 The prognostication olympics have been cancelled because ballistics team took home every medal for 4 centuries straight.
 Astrology didn't even have a chance.

-Technically, ballistics _should_ be able to tell you which pip on a numbered die will come up when you roll the bones, or what the weather will be like tomorrow, but when it comes down to complex systems like fluid, or even the bounces of a handful of small rocks, chaos theory intervenes to make predictions essentially impossible: most things exist in systems so complex that _ballistics calculations work, but microscopic changes in initial position and velocity produce wildly different outcomes_, so models can't reliably produce exact predictions.
+Technically, ballistics _should_ be able to tell you which pip on a numbered die will come up when you roll the bones, or what the weather will be like tomorrow, but when it comes down to complex systems like fluid, or even the bounces of a handful of small rocks, chaos intervenes to make predictions essentially impossible: most things exist in systems so complex that _ballistics calculations work, but microscopic changes in initial position and velocity produce wildly different outcomes_, so models can't reliably produce exact predictions.